How to Make a Eucalyptus Greenery Table Runner

 According to Flower Info, the eucalyptus flower and tree are symbols of both protection and healing.
 As a gift, these flowers are frequently given as “get well” gifts, or to show the giver’s desire to shield the recipient from harm.
 If you’re concerned about the symbolic meaning of eucalyptus in wedding centerpieces, you can substitute olive or bay tree branches, as shown in my Thanksgiving Table Decorations Garland Table Runner.
 Olive branches are an ancient symbol of peace, historically worn by brides.

-For the Sunset Supper at Jordan Vista Point, I created the eucalyptus table runners for the first time to bring more natural plants into the tablescapes.
+For the Sunset Supper at Jordan Vista Point, I created fresh eucalyptus table runners for the first time to bring more natural plants into the tablescapes.
 For this outdoor summer dinner party, I used pink spray roses and red scabiosas for pops of color, but the flowers can be changed according to the season or event theme.
 Orange and yellow roses would be equally beautiful.

 Eucalyptus Greenery Table Runner